Every minute of every school day matters!

 School will contact you if your child becomes too ill to remain in school.

-You MUST contact school on each day of absence.
+You MUST contact the school on each day of absence.

 Medical evidence we accept: